2-Step Agent: A Framework for the Interaction of a Decision Maker with AI Decision Support

-This array of variables has no non-noise parents and it is sampled from the same noise distribution as $\Bar{X}$. \item $Pred^o$: The observed prediction of the predictive model for $\Bar{X}^o$.
-This is derived deterministically from $\Bar{X}^o$ and $M$. \end{enumerate} The Bayesian network encoding the conditional independencies of the model is shown in Figure \ref{fig:agent_model} (a).
-To simplify presentation we depict the submodel of $\mathcal{A}_{hist}$ containing only the variables $A, Y$ and $\Bar{X}$ as coinciding with $Hist$, meaning that the agent has correct belief about the data generation process, although this does not have to be the case and the framework is general enough to allow these two structures to diverge. \end{definition}
+This array of variables is sampled from the same population distribution as $X$ (for simplicity we skip the noise variable since it is identical to $X^o$). \item $Pred^o$: The observed prediction for $X^o$.
+This is derived deterministically from $X^o$ and $\theta$. \end{enumerate} \end{definition}